UCR Palm Desert Low Residency MFA Program

 The Low Residency MFA in Creative Writing and Writing for the Performing Arts takes a 21st century approach to the graduate degree in creative writing.
 Our philosophy is simple: We presume you’re here to learn not just how to write, but how to publish and produce.
 In that light, our focus is on getting your work out of the classroom and into the real world — you’re going to be read not only by the award-winning writers on our faculty, but also by top industry professionals in publishing, television, and film.
 These are the literary agents, editors, producers, and show runners who are essential to the next phase of your writing career and who make up our guest faculty each residency.
 Our goal is to help you find the best way into your story and, in the process, provide you with the tools to make a lasting career in the arts.

-We offer majors in fiction, nonfiction, poetry and screenwriting, as well as all forms within those genres — including (though not limited to) literary & commercial fiction, memoir & narrative nonfiction, contemporary & experimental poetry, blockbuster & independent film, dramatic & comedic television.
-Each of our students also has the opportunity to work in a secondary genre of their choice (including playwriting) for their first six quarters, either effectively as a minor where they focus on a single secondary genre, or by dipping their toes into a different form each term.
+We offer majors in fiction, nonfiction, playwriting, poetry and screenwriting, as well as all forms within those genres — including (though not limited to) literary & commercial genre fiction; memoir & narrative nonfiction; one, two, and three act plays, as well as experimental structures; contemporary & experimental poetry; blockbuster & independent film, dramatic & comedic television.
+Each of our students also has the opportunity to work in a secondary genre of their choice for their first six quarters, either effectively as a minor where they focus on a single secondary genre, or by dipping their toes into a different form each term.
 This is central to our philosophy of helping you to become a well-rounded professional writer — one who is capable of a sustained career by being skilled in more than one arena, so that you’re always able to find the right medium for the stories you wish to tell.
 It’s the touchstone of our program and of our exceptionally successful graduates.

 We’re also home to The Coachella Review, an online literary magazine boasting excellent fiction, nonfiction, poetry and writing on the arts.
 The Coachella Review is student edited and features an intensive magazine publishing compendium for interested students.